aaleksu/ForFunUploadableTrait/README.md

 # SymfonyUploadableTrait

-Helps with file uploading rutines.
+Helps with file uploading rutine.

 Can handle multiple files for single entity.